 "The reason I survived is that I refused to believe the signs that said I was defeated.
 And I dared to do things I couldn't afford to do."

-Today in 1918, the Founder of Johnson Publishing Company, John H. Johnson was born in a tin-roofed house near the river levees in Arkansas City, Arkansas.
-Born in the last year of World War I, the mastermind behind EBONY Magazine, JET Magazine, Fashion Fair Cosmetics, and a host of other publications and works, created a legacy that is still unmatched today.
+On this date in 1918, the founder of Johnson Publishing Company, John H. Johnson was born in a tin-roofed house near the river levees in Arkansas City, Arkansas.
+Born in the last year of World War I, the mastermind behind EBONY, JET, Fashion Fair Cosmetics and a host of other publications and works, created a legacy that is still unmatched today.
 Here are five things you may have not known about this icon.

 We all know the story of how he started his dynasty with a $500 loan that he obtained by putting his mother's furniture up for collateral.
 Here's where the story gains a bit more detail: While working at a Black insurance company as a young man, he collected stories from the Negro press and became one of the most knowledgeable people in Black Chicago.
 It was during his time at the company, that came up with the idea to start a commercial Black magazine that addressed the issues of Black people at that time.
 At his day job, he ran the Speedaumat, an addressing machine which kept the names and addresses of the 20,000 people who paid their insurance premiums to the company.
 He decided to send a letter to every person on the list, asking for a two-dollar prepaid subscription to a new Black magazine.
 His employer allowed him to use the names and the machine but had to take care of mailing the letters.
 The cost of the postage?
 You guessed it, $500.